dhvl15/Backorder-Prediction/README.md

 Before and after sampling the data to remove the imbalance

 ## Modelling
-A machine learning model is a data file that has been trained to recognise specific patterns.
-You train a model on a set of data by providing it with an algorithm that it may use to reason about and learn from that data.
-A model's purpose is to produce a low-dimensional overview of a dataset.
-Models will be used to divide data into patterns and residuals.
-Strong patterns will obscure finer trends, so as we investigate a dataset, we'll utilise models to help peel back layers of structure.
-In the project we used various machine learning models to predict whether a particular product must be put on back order or not.
-We have used two models with various parameters for our dataset.
-The two models with their following parameters are explained below.
 Logistic Regression
 Supervised learning is demonstrated using logistic regression.
 It is used in computing or forecasting the likelihood of a binary event i.e., a true or false event occurring.
 An example of logistic regression would be using machine learning to assess whether or not a product should be placed on backorder.
 Logistic Regression fits a single line to divide the space exactly into two.
 As shown in the figure below.